 TYE (TiE Young Entrepreneurs) is a unique student entrepreneur program that helps high school students (grades 9-12) learn about the challenges and rewards of entrepreneurship.
 Through the TYE program, students develop self-confidence, leadership, creativity and presentation skills.
-More than 23 TiE Chapters world-wide are already running the TYE program and now Bangalore will have its own version!
+More than 28 TiE Chapters worldwide are already running the TYE program and now Bangalore has its own version!

 Increase problem-solving skills

 building and running a business and working

 TiE Charter Members & industry

 Winning team from Bangalore will get the